KARD (TV): History

-The station that became KARD first signed on on August 19, 1967 as KUZN-TV on channel 39 and was owned by Howard E. Griffith was a television counterpart of KUZN radio.
+The station that became KARD first signed on on August 19, 1967, as KUZN-TV on channel 39 and was owned by Howard E. Griffith as a television counterpart of KUZN radio.
 This was Griffith's second foray into television, as he was the co-owner of Monroe's first TV station, KFAZ, which signed on in 1953 but went off the air the next year.
 The station aired a local newscast, the BBC series Panorama, and old Western movies.
-The station ceased operations on January 12, 1968 but was sold to Northeast Louisiana Broadcasting Corporation.
+The station ceased operations on January 12, 1968, but was sold to Northeast Louisiana Broadcasting Corporation.

-It resumed operations on August 31, 1970 as KYAY-TV.
-During this incarnation, KYAY, again, aired news and off-network Westerns and movies, as well as ABC, NBC and CBS programming not carried on KNOE and KTVE, such as That Girl, The Mod Squad, Hawaii Five-O, The Courtship of Eddie's Father, The Lawrence Welk Show, Engelbert Humperdinck, The NBC Tuesday Night Movie, and The Merv Griffin Show.
+It resumed operations on August 31, 1970, as KYAY-TV.
+During this incarnation, KYAY, again, aired news and off-network Westerns and movies, as well as ABC, NBC and CBS programming not carried on KNOE-TV and KTVE, such as That Girl, The Mod Squad, Hawaii Five-O, The Courtship of Eddie's Father, The Lawrence Welk Show, Engelbert Humperdinck, The NBC Tuesday Night Movie, and The Merv Griffin Show.
 KYAY proved to be no more successful than KUZN had been, and it also went dark, on August 16, 1971.

-In 1974, the station returned with a new callsign, KLAA, a reallocation to channel 14, and became an NBC affiliate.
+In 1974, the station returned with a new call sign, KLAA, and a reallocation to channel 14.
+It was an NBC affiliate.
+Its owners operated the station under Monroe Television, Inc., with its largest owner being Kenneth Meyer of Springfield, who also owned and signed on then-ABC affiliate KMTC in that city.
 Since 1972, when KTVE changed its affiliation to ABC, it and KNOE-TV carried selected NBC programs during the hours when their primary networks (CBS in KNOE's case) were not broadcasting (with some exceptions), but never the full NBC lineup.
 KLAA debuted on October 6, 1974, giving southern Arkansas and northeastern Louisiana full service from all "Big Three" networks for the first time ever.
 Today, channel 39 is occupied by KMCT-TV, a religious station, and that station now occupies KUZN/KYAY/KLAA/KARD's former studios.

 On December 6, 1981, KLAA became an ABC affiliate, while KTVE retook the NBC affiliation that it held in the 1950s and 1960s.
 Exactly a year later, the station changed its calls to KARD, with the station manager citing the call sign change a reflection on the station's progress at the time.
-(Years later, the former KARD-TV in Wichita became a sister station to the current KARD upon the Nexstar/Media General merger in 2016.)
-In 1984, KARD's era of local ownership came to end when it was purchased by Woods Communications, owned by Charles Woods of Alabama.
-In 1986, Woods relocated the station's transmitter from its West Monroe studios to Caldwell Parish, Louisiana and increased the station's power to 5 million watts, making it Louisiana's first tall tower UHF station.
+In 1984, Woods Communications, owned by Charles Woods of Alabama, purchased KARD and KMTC, from Meyer Communications.
+In 1986, Woods relocated the station's transmitter from its West Monroe studios to Caldwell Parish, Louisiana, and increased the station's power to 5 million watts.
 This change enabled KARD to have at least Grade B coverage in a region encompassing all of Northeast Louisiana including portions of the Alexandria and Shreveport markets.